agn453/HI-TECH-Z80-C/README.md

 I've included Jon Saxton's version of the PIPEMGR RSX for handling pipes under CP/M 3.

-This is a modified version of the original by John Elliot that's detected and used by each of the releases of HI-TECH C available from this repository.
+This is a modified version of the original by John Elliott that's detected and used by each of the releases of HI-TECH C available from this repository.